How Can We Help?

 We provide support in all areas of Australian immigration for corporations and individuals – from short-term work authorization and temporary residency to long-term work authorization, permanent residency, and citizenship, including both company employees and accompanying family members.
 Our approach covers you from comprehensive guidance and pre-planning of new assignments and immigration options to completion of all in-country requirements to ongoing compliance monitoring.

-For up-to-date information on the most common employer-sponsored immigration routes in Australia, see Employment Immigration under the tab to the right.
+For up-to-date information on the most common employer-sponsored immigration routes in Australia, see Immigration Summary under the tab to the right.

 Comprehensive Global Immigration Management

 For corporations and individuals located in Australia, we also provide support in all areas of immigration to more than 190 countries around the world.
 Our Australia team is part of the larger Newland Chase global team of 1,700+ expert immigration and visa professionals – specializing in everything from short-term work assignments and temporary residency to long-term work assignments, permanent residency, and citizenship throughout the world.